mattfeltonma/azure-labs/appgw-hub-spoke/README.md

    * DEPLOYMENT_NAME - The name of the location
    * DEPLOYMENT_LOCATION - The location to create the deployment
    * LOCATION - The location to create the resources
-   * CUSTOM_WEB_DOMAIN - The domain used to access the application publicly.
+   * CUSTOM_DOMAIN_NAME - The domain used to access the application publicly.
 The Application Gateway will be configured with an https listener for this domain.
 If this is a zone you do not own and do not have access to administer DNS you will need to modify the host file of the machine you are using the test the solution.
    * ADMIN_USER_NAME - The name to set for the VM administrator username
    * ADMIN_OBJECT_ID - The object ID of the Azure AD User that will have full permissions on the Key Vault instances
    * SUBSCRIPTION - The name or id of the subscription you wish to deploy the resources to